softwarewright/softwarewright.github.io/docs/blog/posts/learn-js-through-testing/02-basic-arithmetic-operators.md

 # {{$page.title}}

-Welcome back to the tutorial, today we will be working through JavaScript `{{$page.frontmatter.subject}}`.
+Welcome back to the series, today we will be working through JavaScript `{{$page.frontmatter.subject}}`.
 I hope you're as excited as I am to relive elementary school math.
 Let's start learning!

 ::: tip
-Be sure to check out the first tutorial [here](/blog/posts/learn-js-through-testing/00-getting-started.html) for project set up, or download the project template [here](https://github.com/softwarewright/learn-js-thru-testing/archive/variables.zip).
+Be sure to check out the first part of the series [here](/blog/posts/learn-js-through-testing/00-getting-started.html) for project set up, or download the project template [here](https://github.com/softwarewright/learn-js-thru-testing/archive/variables.zip).
 Run `npm install` inside of the project folder to get started if you download it.
 :::

 **Before getting started be sure to create a `{{$page.frontmatter.specFile}}` file in your project directory.
 This is where we will put all of the new `Test Cases`.**